 Inga was a bit perplexed with our confusion with her straightforward directions so she offered to take us on a guided swim.
 When we turned up late she was unexpectedly still sitting in her car.
 "Did you bring a boogie board?," she asked.
 Huh?

 Inga had arrived to find the water level was high so she asked around.
-On Sunday mornings, they open the dam for the kayakers and rafters.
+It used to be just Sunday mornings, but now at anytime, they open the dam for the kayakers and rafters.
 The mystery was solved!
 And we'd need a boogie board to get the kids across the river safely.
 Luckily, our car is fully stocked for spontaneous beach trips.